Kumail786/Kumail786/README.md

 # 👋 Hey, I’m Kumail

-🎯 **Aspiring AI Researcher** on a mission to go from **Pakistan → Harvard/Stanford**
-💡 Building **agentic AI systems** that solve real-world problems — locally *and* globally.
+💡 Building **agentic AI systems** and tools that solve real-world problems.
-🌍 Bridging low-resource language AI with cutting-edge multi-agent research.
+🌍 Focused on AI for low-resource languages and practical automation.

 ---